-If you shoot the footage on worst conditions, the quality of your movie will decrease.
+If you shoot the footage in the worst conditions, the quality of your movie will decrease.
 It is critical to perform a shooting at a high level of quality because later, with the compression action, you will lose on movie details.

-There are numerous ways of shoot your video presentations.
-You can use a digital camera, a web camera or a camcorder.
+There are numerous ways to shoot your video presentations.
+You can use a digital camera, a web camera, or a camcorder.

-A web camera (webcam) is very easy to use and had the greatest advantage of saving your movie right into your hard-disk, so you do not need extra connections or capture devices (as we have on cameras).
-Webcam’s are cheaper than a digital camera, but in general the quality of your footage can be poor, of course depending on the kind of the model you use.
+A web camera (webcam) is very easy to use and had the greatest advantage of saving your movie right into your hard disk, so you do not need extra connections or capture devices (as we have on cameras).
+Webcams are cheaper than a digital camera, but in general, the quality of your footage can be poor, of course depending on the kind of model you use.
 But a medium webcam is around $100.
-These cameras are usually attached by their USB cable and will take low quality footage straight into one or more common video file formats.
+These cameras are usually attached by their USB cable and will take low-quality footage straight into one or more common video file formats.

-For shooting medium and long movies at higher video quality, I suggest you to use a camcorder.
-I personally use a HD camcorder, actually a Sony Handycam 8.9 MP.
-I’m very happy with this camcorder because it is very easy to use, very compact, have a great quality of the footage and plenty of additional functions — more than enough for an amateur like me!
+For shooting medium and long movies at higher video quality, I suggest you use a camcorder.
+I personally use an HD camcorder, actually a Sony Handycam 8.9 MP.
+I’m very happy with this camcorder because it is very easy to use, very compact, has a great quality of footage and plenty of additional functions — more than enough for an amateur like me!

 The biggest disadvantage of camcorders is their price.
 A medium camcorder starts from $500, a semi-professional one is up to $1,000.

-My recommendation: if you want to shoot videos under 20 minutes, you can invest into a digital camera.
+My recommendation: if you want to shoot videos in under 20 minutes, you can invest in a digital camera.
 But if you want long movies, a camcorder is the best option.

-If you want more information about what brand mark or type of camcorder to buy, I suggest to visit online: CamcorderInfo.com (they are the best — I spend here precious time before I bought my Sony camera!), or digitalcamera-hq.com.
+If you want more information about what brand mark or type of camcorder to buy, I suggest visiting CamcorderInfo.com (they are the best — I spend here precious time before I bought my Sony camera!), or digitalcamera-hq.com.

 B) Capture your footage

-Once you end-up your shooting sesion, it’s time to download your movie onto your computer.
-Like I said, a web camera save your data into your machine so there is no things to discuss here.
-With a digital camera or a camcorder, trasfering files it is an easy process.
+Once you end up your shooting session, it’s time to download your movie onto your computer.
+Like I said, a web camera saves your data into your machine so there are no things to discuss here.
+With a digital camera or a camcorder, transferring files is an easy process.
 Every camera has a few extra connections or capture devices in order to perform this action.

-Keep in mind one thing: a movie is make it at high resolution and have a great quality.
+Keep in mind one thing: a movie makes it at high resolution and has a great quality.
 There is almost no compression here, so the size of your footage is very big.
-For example, an hour of movie on a miniDV cassete will “eat” almost 14 Gb on your hard-disk.
+For example, an hour of the movie on a miniDV cassette will “eat” almost 14 Gb on your hard disk.

-There are other camcorders which save your movie directly into an internal hard disk, DVD or miniDVD.
-In this case, the movie it is already compressed, but you will loose on image quality — not too much for online video presentations, but sensible if you want higher quality videos.
+There are other camcorders that save your movie directly into an internal hard disk, DVD, or miniDVD.
+In this case, the movie is already compressed, but you will lose on image quality — not too much for online video presentations, but sensible if you want higher quality videos.

 Most digital cameras have a Digital Video (DV) out or DV in and out socket.
-This allows you to connect the camera to your PC via a highspeed firewire (IEEE 1394) connection.
-Many modern PC have these connections fitted as standard.
-There is no need to convert the image into digital signal, but software will be required to edit the movie on your PC.
+This allows you to connect the camera to your PC via a high-speed firewire (IEEE 1394) connection.
+Many modern PC has these connections fitted as standard.
+There is no need to convert the image into a digital signal, but the software will be required to edit the movie on your PC.

-Some older more basic cameras do not have DV connection, and you will need to be connected via analogue inputs — USB connection.
+Some older more basic cameras do not have a DV connection, and you will need to be connected via analog inputs — a USB connection.

 If you want to visualize the movie into your computer, you will need a special codec and a video player, depending on the system on your machine and the video format you shoot with the camera.

-And this lead me to the next step…
+And this leads me to the next step…

 C) Reduce the size of your video footage